nathimel/nathimel.github.io/_pages/about.md

 * make progress towards safe artificial intelligence
 * assist knowledge workers (e.g., journalists, teachers, scholars) -->

 I study how social dynamics shape our representations of the world, from the level of our vocabularies to that of scientific research programs.
 At the level of cognitive systems, I use evolutionary models to explain why our semantic categories are structured the way they are.
-At the level of scientific communities, I use large scale, data-driven approaches to characterize publishing behavior.
+At the level of scientific communities, I conduct large scale, data-driven analyses of publishing behavior.
 My research is broadly unified by the goal of understanding how people transfer and process information.

 Here is my [cv](../files/nathaniel_imel_cv.pdf).